phanclan/vault-benchmark-perfstandbys/docs/slides/nomad.md

 ---
 name: stopping-an-agent
+class: compact

 # Stopping an Agent

 An agent can be stopped in two ways: gracefully or forcefully.

-By default, any signal to an agent (interrupt, terminate, kill) will cause the agent to forcefully stop.
-Graceful termination can be configured by either setting leave_on_interrupt or leave_on_terminate to respond to the respective signals.
+- By default, any signal to an agent (interrupt, terminate, kill) will cause the agent to forcefully stop.
+- Graceful termination can be configured by either setting leave_on_interrupt or leave_on_terminate to respond to the respective signals.

 When gracefully exiting, clients will update their status to terminal on the servers so that tasks can be migrated to healthy agents.

 - Servers will notify their intention to leave the cluster which allows them to leave the [<u>consensus](https://www.nomadproject.io/docs/internals/consensus.html)</u> peer set.

 It is especially important that a server node be allowed to leave gracefully so that there will be a minimal impact on availability as the server leaves the consensus peer set.

 - If a server does not gracefully leave, and will not return into service, the [<u>server force-leave command](https://www.nomadproject.io/docs/commands/server/force-leave.html  )</u> should be used to eject it from the consensus peer set.

 ---
 name: lifecycle
+class: compact

 # Lifecycle